Chinese Mahjong [麻将 Má jiàng]

 YouTube video introducing Mahjong

 The game usually has four players who take it in turns to pick up tiles to try to form sets.
 The first task is to shuffle the tiles, all players take part by moving them around with both hands, with the faces of the tiles downward.
-Then the wall is built 牌墙 pái qiáng wall of 18 tiles wide and 2 tiles high in a square, face down.
+Then the wall is built.
+The square 牌墙 pái qiáng wall is 18 tiles wide and 2 tiles high in a square, face down.
 The dealer then throws three dice to determine where to start dealing out the tiles.
-The score (1-18) determines whose wall and which quarter of the wall is chosen.
-The dealer then takes four tiles from the left of this position and the other players take a set of four until they have 12 tiles (3 sets of 4) moving clockwise around the wall.
+The score (1-18) determines which wall and part (quarter) of the wall start point.
+The dealer then takes four tiles from the left of this position and the other players take a set of four until they all have 12 tiles (3 sets of 4) moving clockwise around the wall.
 Each player then finally takes a single extra tile in turn to make a total of 13 tiles.
 A quicker version just takes the tiles from a corner of the dealer's portion of wall.

 At this stage if any player has a ‘flower’ or ‘season’ tile these are set aside (used for scoring bonuses) and an extra tile is picked up to replace them.

 All players are associated with a compass direction.
 East - South - West - North.
 After each round the designation of 'dealer' or East wind moves around one place.
 The game is complete when all four players have been dealer.
 Whenever the dealer wins a hand or if there is no winner (a draw) an extra hand is played.